-Work is officially underway to build a $5.5 million carpenter and millwright training center in the Nashville suburb of La Vergne, Tennessee.
+Work continues on the $5.5 million carpenter and millwright training center in the Nashville suburb of La Vergne, Tennessee.
 The 25,000 structure will be built on four acres of land along Veterans Memorial Parkway, near U.S. Hwy.
 41, Murfreesboro Highway.

 THIS IS THE PHOTOGRAPHIC HOME OF THE BUILDING'S CONSTRUCTION PROGRESS.
 WE WILL POST PHOTOS (NEWEST ONES AT THE FRONT) REGULARLY AS THE PROJECT CONTINUES.
 CHECK BACK HERE OFTEN!